masagrator/SaltyNX/README.md

 https://github.com/masagrator/SaltyNX-Tool

+[!CAUTION]
-It is required to have FW installed at least 10.0.0 version
+> It is required to have FW installed at least 10.0.0 version
+>

-No technical support for anything else than stock Atmosphere.
+> No technical support for anything else than stock Atmosphere.

 Known issues:
 - Instability with some homebrews and sysmodules (like emuiibo),